UID Labels and Labeling Simplified

 How are UID labels formatted?

-The general format for a UID-compliant label is specified in MIL-STD-130 and must be either Construct 1 or Construct 2.
-Construct 1 uses a part number, barcode and a supplier-assigned serial number that must be unique to any other products produced by that company.
+The standard format for a UID-compliant label is outlined in MIL-STD-130.
+It must follow either Construct 1 or Construct 2.
+Construct 1 includes a part number, barcode, and a serial number.
+The serial number must be assigned by the supplier and must be unique from any other products made by the company.
 Construct 2 uses a lot/batch number, part number, and serial number that is taken directly from the asset.

 How do you make UID labels compliant with MIL-STD-130?